yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### IDTrue
 Find your information and out here: [https://www.idtrue.com/optout/](https://www.idtrue.com/optout/)

-### 🎫 📞📫 InfoTracer
+### 🎫 📠 📫 InfoTracer
 Find your information here:

 [https://www.infotracer.com](https://www.infotracer.com/)

-You can opt out by mailing in this form: [https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf](https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf) or by calling (800) 791-1427.
+You can opt out by mailing in this form: [https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf](https://members.infotracer.com/tspec/shared/assets/data_opt_out_form.pdf) or by faxing it to 1-617-933-9946.

 ### ☠ InstantCheckmate
 Find and remove your information here:

 [https://www.instantcheckmate.com/opt-out/](https://www.instantcheckmate.com/opt-out/)

-### 💰 InstantPeopleFinder
-InstantPeopleFinder is now owned by Intelius.
-Find your information here:

-[https://instantpeoplefinder.com](https://instantpeoplefinder.com/), and remove it from Intelius following the instructions below.

 ### ☠ Intelius
 Find your information here: [https://www.intelius.com](https://www.intelius.com/).
 Opt out here: [https://www.intelius.com/optout](https://www.intelius.com/optout).
-(Intelius owns Classmates, DateCheck, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleLookup, Phonesbook, Publicrecords, Spock, USSearch, Zabasearch).
+(Intelius owns Addresses.com, Addresssearch.com, Anywho, Classmates, DateCheck, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleFinder, PeopleLookup, Phonesbook, Publicrecords, Spock, Zabasearch, and possibly US Search.)

 ### ☠ 📞 MyLife
 Find your information here: [https://www.mylife.com](https://www.mylife.com/).
 Email your removal request to [privacy@mylife.com](mailto:privacy@mylife.com) with your name and a link to your profile.
 MyLife will try to get you to create an account with a copy of your driver’s license to submit a profile removal request, and we’ve received reports that emailing the info@mylife.com or removalrequests@mylife.com email addresses will require a phone call to
 (888) 704-1900.
 Previously, calling that number and pressing 2 allowed you to be removed from MyLife (and Wink.com) after providing your name, age, date of birth, email address, current mailing address, and a previous mailing address, but this no longer appears to be the case.
 (It also appears that you can sign up for a free membership to remove your reputation profile, though not your personal information such as your home address.)

-### NeighborReport
-Look for your name or search under your address at [https://neighbor.report/](https://neighbor.report/).
-Try to get information removed at [https://neighbor.report/remove](https://neighbor.report/remove).

 ### Nuwber
 Find your information here: [https://nuwber.com/](https://nuwber.com/).
 Enter the URL of the profile page you found and your email address here: [https://nuwber.com/removal/link](https://nuwber.com/removal/link).